 Since the sites I’m listing are all pretty similar, I’m going to summarize them as groups, rather than individually.

 The first two Web sites below will give you a bit of the theory behind value, and why it’s important in art:

-The next four sites provide a variety of tutorials for learning to shade with pencil:
+The next three sites provide a variety of tutorials for learning to shade with pencil:

 Finally, here’s a YouTube video that shows how to shade and blend with colored pencils: